-With compact size and great flexibility, modular spectrometers are attractive tools for photovoltaic materials research and production.
-Applications include solar cell materials evaluation and QC in panel production.
+Compact, modular spectrometers are attractive tools for photovoltaic materials research and production.
+Applications include evaluation of solar cell materials and quality control in solar cell module production.

-We evaluated NIR spectroscopy as a method to measure the reflection of photovoltaic panel materials.
+We evaluated NIR spectroscopy as a method to measure the reflection of materials used in photovoltaic panels (modules).
 A manufacturer of thin film photovoltaic panels requested NIR reflectivity analysis of several proprietary coated glass samples.
 Measurements were conducted from 1200-2100 nm under ambient lab lighting conditions.
-Because the absorbance of photovoltaic panels is so critical, determining the reflectivity at panel edges and elsewhere is a good indicator of the light loss at those areas.
-The use of anti-reflective coatings and glass dopants are among many materials manufacturers may evaluate in improving panel efficiency.

 The glass samples were placed on the sample holder uncoated side down, to ensure the probe measured the reflection from the coating through the glass.
 The optical stage positioned the probe at 90° to measure specular reflectance.